 The measured and simulated currents were close as well.
 The current magnitude dropped 1.5% for reason of higher resistance when hot, but the current phase angle changed 3% from the cold to the hot state because of the larger losses.
-In an uncoupled simulation, the temperatures in the locations used for Fig. 9 were about 4.7% lower.

-V. CONCLUSION
+CONCLUSION

 Practical static and transient coupled magnetic-thermal simulations of transformers having foil-type windings are presented.
-To be able to compute the magnetic field evolution, a novel transient method is derived, simulation the change of the "solution envelope" with time stepping at the pace of the thermal problem.
+To be able to compute the magnetic field evolution, a novel transient method is derived, simulation the change of the 'solution envelope' with time stepping at the pace of the thermal problem.